 - (1) How an SSH connection is set up very much depends on the software used.
 Consult the documentation for the program you are using. - As soon as you have connected to the device, the login prompt window will appear.
-You are now in the SNMP shell of your gateway. - (2) Continue with Login on page 48.
+You are now in the SNMP shell of the device. - (2) Continue with Login on page 47.